katediadechko/icapture-rs/README.md

 # icapture-rs

-Client-server application for capturing images and video on Windows.
+`icapture-rs` is a client-server application for capturing images and video on Windows.
+It uses Microsoft Media Foundation (unsafe) to detect available capturing devices and OpenCV Rust bindings to communicate with the selected device.

 ## Build